chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 #### `uns`

 `adata.uns` is a dictionary of key-value pairs that we use to store dataset level metadata.
-This is also where you store information on the different data representations that you are sharing (i.e you are sharing a raw counts matrix, normalized expression matrix, scaled and centered expression matrix)
+This is also where you store information on the different data representations that you are sharing (i.e you are sharing a raw counts matrix, normalized expression matrix, scaled and centered expression matrix).
+Right now, the `uns` slot in our pbmc3k dataset in not populated, but after curation it would contain the following key - value pairs:

 <br/>